Front Entryway Decorating Ideas

 Add a coat or two!

 We’re not just talking about a raincoat here.
-More like a distinctive coat of paint or pattern on the floor or wall to help distinguish the entryway space from the rest of your home.
+More like a distinctive coat of paint or pattern on the floor or wall to help distinguish the entryway space from the rest of your home and sets the tone.
 This approach works particularly well when paired with some of the other ideas we mentioned above.

 Ideas to Greet Your Guests In Style